 Have you experienced insurance bad faith in Las Vegas?

 When you buy a policy from an insurance company, you expect it to be readily available any time you need it.
 That makes it especially frustrating when your insurance company acts in bad faith, denying you the benefits they agreed to provide and making a stressful time in your life even more difficult.

 Let us help!
 At Gazda and Tadayon, we’ve had experience as legal counsel for the insurance company and have successfully represented our clients in insurance bad faith cases for over 20 years.
-We can help insure that you’ll not only get the money you’re entitled to according to your insurance policy contract, but we’ll obtain the maximum possible punitive damages to make sure you can get back on your feet financially.
+We can help ensure that you’ll not only get the money you’re entitled to according to your insurance policy contract, but we’ll obtain the maximum possible punitive damages to make sure you can get back on your feet financially.